Akoldah Gak

-Akoldah Gak (born 12 July 2002) is an Australian professional basketball player who last played for the Illawarra Hawks of the National Basketball League (NBL).
+Akoldah Gak (born 12 July 2002) is an Australian professional basketball player for the Capital City Go-Go of the NBA G League.

-High school career
+Early life

-Gak attended St Dominic's College in Sydney, New South Wales.
+Gak was born in Sydney, New South Wales, to parents who had fled South Sudan and moved to Australia.
+He attended St Dominic's College in Sydney.
 Gak received a scholarship to attend Blair Academy in the United States in 2018 through a basketball pipeline that was established by professional basketball player and Blair alumni, Luol Deng.

 Professional career

 On 12 October 2020, Gak signed a three-year deal with the Illawarra Hawks of the National Basketball League (NBL).
 He was rostered as a development player during the 2020–21 NBL season before he became a contracted player for the remainder of his tenure.
 Gak's family chose for him to develop in Australia due to the global uncertainty from the COVID-19 pandemic; Hawks head coach Brian Goorjian considered the assignment of a National Basketball Association (NBA) prospect to his team as a "real compliment".
+Gak received limited playing time during his three seasons with the Hawks.

-Gak played for the Chicago Bulls at the 2022 NBA Summer League.
+In the 2022 off-season, Gak played for the Chicago Bulls in the NBA Summer League and had a one-game stint with the Illawarra Hawks in the NBL1 East.
+In the 2023 off-season, he played for the Southern Districts Spartans in the NBL1 North.

+On 10 April 2023, Gak signed a two-year deal with the Cairns Taipans.

+Gak joined the West Adelaide Bearcats of the NBL1 Central for the 2024 season.
+He was named the NBL1 Central U23 Player of the Year.

+On 4 December 2024, Gak was ruled out for a month with a knee injury.

+On 2 March 2025, Gak signed with the Mexico City Capitanes of the NBA G League.
+He joined the Washington Wizards for the 2025 NBA Summer League, and was subsequently invited to their training camp.
+He was then added to the Wizards' G League affiliate, the Capital City Go-Go.

 National team career

 Gak played for the Australia men's national under-19 basketball team at the 2021 FIBA Under-19 Basketball World Cup.
+In 2022, he played for the Australian Boomers in three FIBA World Cup Asian qualifiers.

 Personal life

-Gak was born in Sydney, New South Wales, in 2002 to parents who had fled South Sudan and moved to Australia.
-Two of his older brothers have played college basketball: Gorjok for the California Baptist Lancers and Deng for the Miami Hurricanes.
+Two of Gak's older brothers have played college basketball: Gorjok for the California Baptist Lancers and Deng for the Miami Hurricanes.
+Deng was born in Cairo, Egypt.